CN-R-Tsai/fleetDatalyzer/README.md

 > This web apps is aim to help field engineers to quickly understand what cause the system failure (from hundreds of sensors/process steps) on a fleet ( > 60+ processing chambers) when issue happened.
 To speed up the Root Cause Analysis and Corrective Action (RCCA).
 The ultimate goal is to build a `centralized dashboard application` which can providing information and comprehensive insights of data analysis.
 The app is called, `f-Datalyzer`.

 Here is a snap from the app shows, it is user login page[^1].
-[^1]: The logo images are removed to avoid intellectual property violations.
+[^1]: The logo images were removed due to intellectual property.
 <img src='login_page.gif' art='switch' width="500" height="500" />